 Piper NV: Piper NV is a huge value in a small package, ideal for apartments or short term rentals.
 It’s an single tower equipped with a variety of security tools.
 Towers start at $200 and are even compatible with Z-Wave accessories.

 Local Companies That Didn’t Make the Cut

 Some of these companies simply haven’t been around long enough to earn a significant reputation, while others didn’t offer free installation.

 - Home Security Centers

 - Optima Home Security

 Preventing False Alarms

 How to avoid that?
-First, online.
+First, register your system with the City of Denver online.
 Once your permit has been approved, it’s valid for one year (renewable for a $25 fee) and you will only be charged $50 per false alarm.
 That’s a big difference from not getting the police’s help at all.

 Still, you want to do what you can to prevent false alarms.
 There are a few simple steps you can take to dramatically decrease the likelihood of a false alarm.
 For starters, regularly check the batteries on your equipment.
 Make sure that your doors and windows are properly closed before arming your system.
 Lastly, and this is a big one, make sure everyone who has to interact with the system knows how to use it.

 Here are some other practical steps you can take to keep false alarms to a minimum.